sowmyachinimilli/TraderJoesCart/README.md

 # TraderJoesCart
 E-commerce shopping cart

-We need to create 6-8 pages
+We need to create 6-8 pages.